yqx7150/DMDTC/README.md

 Version:1.0

-The code and algorithm are for non-comeicial use only.
+The code and algorithm are for non-comercial use only.

 Copyright 2024, School of Information Engineering, Nanchang University.